RichardoC/tales.fromprod.com/src/_posts/2024/2024-11-16-reverse-engineering-github-copilot-apis.md

 `string githubCopilotCompletionsUrl ="https://api.githubcopilot.com/chat/completions"`

-This looks very similar to the [OpenAI completions API](https://platform.openai.com/docs/api-reference/chat/create) but it's missing fields such >as model based on the code snippets.
+This looks very similar to the [OpenAI completions API](https://platform.openai.com/docs/api-reference/chat/create)

 Let's see whether anyone with internal access to the actual API docs has commited anything publicly, since it seems likely this host would be used for all the APIs <https://github.com/search?q=+https%3A%2F%2Fapi.githubcopilot.com%2F&type=code>

 Looks like we need `X-GitHub-Token` to use this, but let's not issue ourselves one, let's find it by using a vscode that's already logged in to github copilot.

-## Attempt 1 - Failing to get an auth token
+### Attempt 1 - Failing to get an auth token

 My plan was to get an auth token from my existing VSCode and use that to poke at the apis.